0xMukesh/binge.time/README.md

 ## What's next for  Binge.time
 - Creating a custom API for binge.time which suits for its job
-- Adding a feature which allows to translate the website ✨ -Building a mobile app for it
+- Adding a feature which allows to translate the website ✨
+- Building a mobile app for it